 The Science Club consists of two separate groups that meet throughout the year after school.
-One group, the Science Olympiad is an American team competition in which students compete in 'events' pertaining to various scientific disciplines, including earth science, biology, chemistry, physics, and engineering.
-Over 7,300 middle school and high school teams from 50 U.S. states compete each year.
+One group, the Rocket Club, meets to research, design and launch rocket prototypes.
+It is an excellent opportunity for engineering enthusiast.
 The second group is called the Wildlife Club and it meets regularly to discuss current environmental issues threatening Earth's wildlife.
 Students advocate, fundraise and donate to various wildlife organizations.